welpo/osc.garden/content/blog/updating-site-with-webhook/index.md

 social_media_card = "img/social_cards/blog_updating_site_with_webhook.jpg"
 +++

-Since this site's files are on [GitHub](https://github.com/welpo/osc.garden/), I thought it would be a nice idea to automatically update it whenever the repository is modified.<!-- more -->
+Since this site's files are on [GitHub](https://github.com/welpo/osc.garden/), I thought it would be a nice idea to automatically update it whenever the repository is modified.

 ## My Setup